NPellet/lambda-wrappers/README.md

   <img src="https://github.com/NPellet/lambda-wrappers/actions/workflows/test.yaml/badge.svg">
 </a>

 Enhance your AWS Lambdas with wrappers to bring strong typings and runtime logic to your lambdas.
-Now with Sentry, Opentelemetry and Yup
+Now with Sentry, Opentelemetry and Yup and Secret prefetching

 ## Breaking changes in v2.x